aws-samples/amazon-a2i-sample-task-uis/README.md

-## Amazon SageMaker Ground Truth Sample Task UIs
+## Amazon Augmented AI Sample Task UIs

 This repository contains sample task UIs for [Amazon Augmented AI (A2I)](https://aws.amazon.com/augmented-ai/).
 It contains subdirectories by use case (audio, images, text, video, other).